How have you been coping with covid challenges and restrictions?

 EXPLORING, STARTING OR CONTINUING PSYCHOTHERAPY

 Welcome to my website and congratulations on getting here!
 Starting (or returning to) therapy and exploring a new relationship with a therapist are big steps and they may be difficult decisions.
 Taking this step says a lot about you and your commitment to effect change in your life.
-I believe that every person is on their own unique journey with variable timing, obstacles and “forks in the road.”
+I believe that every person is on their own unique journey with variable timing, obstacles and unique “forks in the road.”
 These things may summon, challenge or confound even the most capable people.
 As a licensed marriage and family therapist (LMFT) in the state of California, I am at different times a witness, an ally and collaborator with those facing choice-points or cross-roads in their lives.
-Material on this website is provided to aid you in making informed decisions about psychotherapy and your well-being.
+Material on this website is provided to assist you in making informed decisions about psychotherapy and your well-being.

 SCOPE OF PSYCHOTHERAPY